Growing the Next Generation of Food Entrepreneurs

 - Korwan Tree Farm

 CMK is currently working with project partners and other local advocacy and educational organizations to develop and assist with the integration of garden-based activities and curriculum within more schools in our region.
-Emphasis will be placed on promoting within the seven participating CEGP schools the Farm to School Initiative, the three core pillars of which are:
+Emphasis will be placed on promoting within the nine participating CEGP schools the Farm to School Initiative, the three core pillars of which are: